-For high school students, excuses are limited to ten (10) per semester for a full credit course and five (5) for a half-credit course.
-Combined (excused and unexcused) absences from a class period more than ten (10) times a semester may result in a loss of credit.
+For high school students, excuses are limited to ten (10) a year for a full credit course and five (5) for a half-credit course.
+Combined (excused and unexcused) absences from a class period more than ten (10) times a year may result in a loss of credit.
 The parent or guardian may appeal a decision to withhold credit for an individual student based upon excessive unexcused absences to the School Secretary or Registrar setting forth the reasons for the absences and attaching any supporting documentation.
-The appeal is to be considered by a three-member panel, which will include the Chief Academic Officer of MCAA.
+The appeal is to be considered by a three-member panel, which will include the Principal and the CEO of MCAA.
 The committee can exercise one of the following:

-- Uphold the principal's decision and withhold credit - Reject the principal's decision and award credit - Approve or revise the principal's offer of an alternative plan.
+- Uphold the principal's decision and withhold credit - Reject the principal's decision and award credit - Approve or revise the principal's offer of an alternative plan. - Students over age seventeen (17) who accumulate more than ten (10) days of unexcused absences during a single school year may be withdrawn from school. - Parents must be notified of pending withdrawal and given one (1) week to appear before the principal to show cause as to why the student should not be withdrawn from school. - Counselor and Assistant Principal must conduct an exit interview where the student and student's parents or legal guardian meet with designated school staff and are advised of the negative effects of their actions and are given possible ways to correct the situation.

-- Students over age seventeen (17) who accumulate more than ten (10) days of unexcused absences during a single semester may be withdrawn from school. - Parents must be notified of pending withdrawal and given one (1) week to appear before the principal to show cause as to why the student should not be withdrawn from school. - Counselor, and Assistant Principal must conduct an exit interview where the student and student's parents or legal guardian meet with designated school staff and are advised of the negative effects of their actions and are given possible ways to correct the situation. - The student and parent or legal guardian also be provided with GED information and discuss other classes or opportunities available to the student. - The completed exit interview should be placed in the student's cumulative file.
-The Director of Student Success working in cooperation with the Exceptional Education Department and Chief Academic Officer must approve all withdrawals for special education students.
+- The student and parent or legal guardian also be provided with GED information and discuss other classes or opportunities available to the student. - The completed exit interview should be placed in the student's cumulative file.
+The administration in conjunction with the Exceptional Education Department Chair must approve all withdrawals for special education students.